-Rivier University provides a variety of student services that can be found on the Rivier website at http://www.rivier.edu/student.aspx?id=89.
+Rivier University provides a variety of student services that can be found on the Rivier website.
 In addition, students should review Appendix 13 for information regarding Disabilities/Special Needs, Financial Aid, ID Cards, Student Parking, Veterans, Sexual Harassment, and the University Nondiscrimination Statement.